CreatorN07031117/CreatorN07031117/README.md

 - 👋 Hi, I’m Marina @CreatorN07031117
 - 👀 I'm frontend development
-- 🌱 I’m know React, Redux, TypeScript
+- 🌱 I know React, Redux, TypeScript
 - 💞️You can write to me on Telegram @creatorN07031117

 <!---